Alex Morse: Town manager of Provincetown

 After ending his tenure as mayor of Holyoke, Morse was unanimously chosen by the Provincetown selectboard to be the next town manager, replacing an interim town manager.

 Personal life

-Morse is openly gay and Jewish.
+Morse is Jewish and openly gay.
 He was born to a Christian father and a Jewish mother.
 In 2012, Morse was ranked #9 in Out magazine's annual list of 100 most eligible bachelors; in 2013 the magazine ranked him #66.
 In response, Morse said, "I'd like to thank Out magazine for their recognition.
 It's always positive to see Holyoke highlighted in national publications."

 Morse was a lecturer of political science at the University of Massachusetts Amherst from 2014 to 2019.

 Forbes magazine named Morse in their 2019 30 Under 30 list for Law & Policy, citing his "initiatives include offering refuge to Puerto Ricans displaced by Hurricane Maria, encouraging legal marijuana businesses and restoring the city's downtown."

 Morse's mother suffered from severe mental health issues and his brother struggled with drug addiction; both died during his mayoralty.